mountainray/severe_weather_impacts/PA2_template.md

 # US Storm data -- Analysis using R

+#### Acronym used in this document

+* NCDC -- National Climatic Data Center
+* NWS -- National Weather Service

 #### Where does the data come from?
 NCDC receives Storm Data from the National Weather Service.
 The National Weather service receive their information from a variety of sources, which include but are not limited to: county, state an federal emergency management officials, local law enforcement officials, skywarn spotters, NW damage surveys, newspaper clipping services, the insurance industry and the general public.

+#### How are the damage amounts determined?
+The National Weather Service makes a best guess using all available data at the time of the publication The damage amounts are received from a variety of sources, including those listed above in the Dat Sources section.
+Property and Crop damage should be considered as a broad estimate.

 The purpose of this analysis is to assemble the analysis data, and report on key features observed.

 # Data Processing

 ## Required R Packages, processing system details

 The `tidyverse` package will suit this analysis (dplyr and ggplot2 specifically).
+Note that `lubridate` is also called, although it is not used much in this code.

-This work was developed on the following system:
+This analysis work was developed on the following system:

       Model Name: iMac
       Processor Name: Quad-Core Intel Core i7